✓ Updated June 2026

 What is Essaouira, Morocco famous for?

-Ready to book Essaouira, Morocco?
+When you're ready to book Essaouira, Morocco

 Compare prices across top travel sites to find the best deal.